mallikaakash/Portfolio/README.md

-This is my Portfolio website created using nextjs template and hosted on vercel !!
+This is my Portfolio website created using nextjs and tailwind css and hosted on vercel !!!

-Take a look !!!
+I hope you have fun reading through it !!!